Swammers8/WBCE-v1.6.3-Authenticated-RCE/README.md

 ```
 Description:
-This is an Authenticated RCE exploit for WBCE <= 1.6.3
+This is an Authenticated RCE exploit for WBCE CMS version <= 1.6.3
 It will create an infected module .zip file and start a netcat listener.
 Once the zip is created, you will have to login to the admin page
 to upload and install the module, which will immediately run the shell